-The detailed SDBIP document is at a draft stage and will be finalised after approval of the 2020/21 MTREF in May 2020, directly aligned and informed by the 2020/21 MTREF.
+The detailed SDBIP document will be finalised after approval of the 2020/21 MTREF in May 2020, directly aligned and informed by the 2020/21 MTREF.

 6. Annual Report

 Annual report is compiled in terms of the MFMA and National Treasury requirements.